sarahselama/Scrape.ify_CSIT321/README.md

 # Scrape.IFY No Code Web Scraping

-Scrape.IFY is a Flask-based web app that lets anyone (no coding needed) scrape product data from leading beauty retailers and download the results as an Excel file.
+Scrape.IFY is a Flask-based web app that lets anyone (no coding needed) scrape product data from retailer websites and download the results as an Excel file.
 It also includes an AI-assisted chatbot to guide users, plus a workflow to generate *custom* scraper scripts from simple inputs.

 > Target users: beauty founders, dropshippers, price/competitor analysts, and enthusiasts who want fast product comparisons without writing code.